-Employers know that finding the right benefits offerings is critical to employee satisfaction and retention.
-Supplemental health plans such as critical illness and hospital indemnity can make a huge difference in the lives of employees amid the COVID-19 pandemic and beyond.
+Employers know that finding the right benefit offerings is critical to employee satisfaction and retention.
+Supplemental health plans, also known as voluntary benefits, can make a huge difference in the lives of employees amid the COVID-19 pandemic and beyond.
 However, employee needs are constantly changing, requiring employers to reevaluate their voluntary benefits offerings to ensure employee needs are met.

-The subject of benefits, however, raises the issue of balancing cost with value - by measure of return on benefits investment and in value to employees.
-The good news is that three strategies can help ensure a company’s voluntary benefits plan meets employee needs as they evolve.
+However, the subject of benefits raises the issue of balancing cost with value – both in terms of return on benefits investment and in value to employees.
+The good news is that the following three strategies can help ensure a company’s voluntary benefits plan meets employee needs as they evolve.

 1. Conduct a Voluntary Benefits Plan Audit

-Employers often perform an audit of their core health plan but doing one for their voluntary benefits plan is just as important.
+Employers often perform an audit of their core health plan, but auditing the voluntary benefits plan is just as important.

 To find the right voluntary benefits plan design, employers should consider the following: